jtabeling/cursor_photo_converter_macos/memory-bank/progress.md

 *   **Phase:** Production Ready / Complete
 *   **Date:** 2025-01-27
+*   **Latest Update:** 2025-01-07 - Removed filename and file type restrictions

 ## What Works

 *   Initial Memory Bank structure created.
 *   Xcode Project (`Photo Converter`) setup with SwiftUI.
-*   Photo selection from macOS Photos Library using `PhotosPicker`.
+*   Unrestricted media selection from macOS Photos Library using `PhotosPicker` (any photos and videos).
 *   Output folder selection using `.fileImporter` with security-scoped bookmarks.
 *   Core conversion process (`ConversionService`):
-    *   HEIC to JPG conversion using `ImageIO`.
+    *   Image conversion from various formats (HEIC, JPG, PNG, etc.) to JPG using `ImageIO`.
-    *   Video conversion from various formats to MOV.
+    *   Video conversion from various formats (MOV, MP4, etc.) to MOV.
     *   Extraction of creation date for filename generation (`YYYY-MM-DD_HH-MM-SS.jpg` or `.mov`).
     *   Preservation of existing metadata (including GPS, camera type) for both images and videos.
     *   Update of EXIF `DateTimeOriginal` tag to match original capture date for images.